sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ```

 Function `add_to_graph` is powerful, but use it responsibly.
-It adds some CPU overhead, which will not matter in GPU heavy workloads, but
+It adds some CPU overhead, which won't matter in GPU heavy workloads, but
 might contribute to a slowdown in CPU limited scenarios.

-We will create a complicated example, just to give you an idea:
+Here is an over complicated example, just to give you an idea:

 ```python
 import torch